FTChinese/subscription-api/README.md

 * Production: `http://www.ftacademy.cn/api/v1`
 * Sandbox: `http://www.ftacademy.cn/api/sandbox`

-The sandbox mode is only used to test Alipay or Wxpay webhook payload.
-Usually when you want to launch a new version, you cannot be sure whether these two payment providers could hit your webhook correctly or not since they do not provide any means to test.
-Our solution is to deploy the same app under different names on the same machine under the same host with different urls.
-You should first deploy your development app to the sandbox url and test it to make sure the webhook works correctly.
-Both sandbox and production use the same db and perform CRUD on the same data.

-When you want to test the actual payment, we provide testing accounts.
-When logged in using those accounts, you are always charged 0.01, regardless of production or sandbox.

-Put it simply, product/sandbox determines the webhook url while testing account determines the price you will pay.
+For Stripe and Apple IAP, the sandbox have the same meaning as their APIs: running in sandbox mode hits their sandbox endpoints; otherwise to production endpoints.

+Sandbox means nonthing to Wxpay and Alipay since they do not provide any means for testing.

+To test these two payment providers, we use testing account.
+When you logged in with a sandbox account, the prices charged with be fixe to 0.01 and tell them to send webhook paywalod to the sandbox version.

+Put it simply, if client detects the logged in account is of type sandbox, send request to sandbox url; otherwise to production url.
+Only wxpay and alipay endpoints of this app will take further action for sandbox account.
+Stripe and Apple's will simply ignore it.

 ## Development